sakito/dot.emacs.d/lisp/transient/README.md

 (temporary) keymap is activated, which binds the transient's infix and suffix commands, and functions that control the transient state are added to `pre-command-hook` and `post-command-hook`.
-The available suffix and infix commands and their state are shown in the echo area until the transient is exited by invoking a suffix command.
+The available suffix and infix commands and their state are shown in a popup buffer until the transient is exited by invoking a suffix command.

 Calling an infix command causes its value to be changed.
 How that is